 Manchester is rapidly becoming one of the most important locations in the UK for research, development, innovation, academic excellence, corporate service firms, banking and financial services.

 Years ago, most people thought that you had to live in London to start your career, but now that may not always be the case.
-With a wide range of different industries, including ICT, medical, media, creative, digital, food and financial services, Manchester has a highly diverse labour pool which attracts many talented people.
+With a wide range of different industries, including ICT, medical, media, creative, digital, food and financial services, Manchester has a highly diverse labour pool that attracts many talented people.

 The city also has a thriving student population, having been consistently voted one of the UK’s best student cities.
 Amongst the cities’ several higher education institutions, the world-class University of Manchester remains one of the UK’s best, belonging to the esteemed “Russell Group”.
 Here, you can study anything from Medicine and Dentistry, to Law and Politics.
 The choice is yours!